Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_mayhem_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_mayhem_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_mayhem_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

+## Trickle-Down Economics
+Spent credits are redistributed to other people with shops
+\
+\
+**ConVars**
+\
+_ttt_randomat_trickledown_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_trickledown_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_trickledown_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

+## Tunnel Vision
+Players are having trouble seeing things on the edge of their screen...
+\
+\
+**ConVars**
+\
+_ttt_randomat_tunnelvision_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_tunnelvision_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_tunnelvision_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_tunnelvision_viewpct_ - Default: 33 - What percent of the screen the player should be able to see through

+## Two Lies and a Truth
+One of these three events has been started... but which one?
+\
+\
+**ConVars**
+\
+_ttt_randomat_twolies_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_twolies_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_twolies_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_randomat_twolies_blocklist_ - Default: - The comma-separated list of event IDs to not start.
+For example: "skyislava,boo".

 ## Try your best...
 Gives each player a random pistol and main weapon that they cannot drop